 Don’t know why I’m continually surprised by all the sweet and spicy salsas turning up in the oddest places on the menus in this town.

 In a state where roasting and storing bags of chile is an end-of-summer ritual for most ~ the shopping for chile itself a kind of pilgrimage ~I shouldn’t be.

 Even after experiencing Caliche’s green chili ice cream sundae.

-And those incredible cinnamon chipotle chocolate cake truffles from the Chocolate Affair.
+And incredible cinnamon chipotle chocolate cake truffles from a chocolate festival in El Paso.

 Uh-huh.
 They’re talking to me, too.